jerry-botaoyu/Technical-Director-Portfolio/README.md

 ### multi_objects_attribute_editor.py

 - The code can be found [here](https://github.com/jerry-botaoyu/Technical-Director-Portfolio/blob/main/multi_objects_attribute_editor.py).
-- The demonstration of the edior can be found on  [this youtube link](https://youtu.be/qCtZp8nnJG4).
+- The demonstration of the edtior can be found on  [this youtube link](https://youtu.be/qCtZp8nnJG4).
-- Description: This editor allows user to change one attribute for multiple identical objects.
-So far, the script works on the transform and mesh objects.
+- Description: This editor allows the user to change attributes for multiple objects.
+So far, the script works on the transform and mesh attributes.
 - The idea was born from [this forum post on autodesk](https://forums.autodesk.com/t5/maya-ideas/attribute-editor-allow-changes-to-be-made-to-multiple-objects/idi-p/7960063).